To avoid the ‘nightmare tenant,' set up a consistent screening process

 But there are steps to take to minimize this risk.
-Rigorous screening of tenants can protect an owner and the property, but as with most things in life, there are no guarantees.
+Rigorous screening can protect an owner and the property, but as with most things in life, there are no guarantees.
 Mynd Management offers tenant screening as part of its services and according to Jessica Sills, leasing manager, it rejects some 30 percent of applicants for its properties.

 After two decades in the property management business, Sills has learned this lesson: “You can’t judge a book by its cover at all.”